Street Medicine is something different.

 More about Street Medicine

-Loma Linda Street Medicine is a volunteer student-run outreach group whose goal is to provide a healthcrae safety net for people without homes in San Bernardino.
-We run 1-3 outreaches a week to provide free and high quality transitional care under the supervision of Loma Linda University Health providers.
-We provide services such as medical checkups, drug counseling, flu shots, and more.
+Loma Linda Street Medicine is a volunteer student-run outreach group whose goal is to provide a healthcare safety net for people without homes in San Bernardino.
+We run 1-3 outreaches a week to provide free and high quality transitional care under the supervision of Loma Linda University Health providers and pharmacists.
+We provide services such as medical checkups, drug counseling, flu shots, COVID vaccinations, blood pressure and blood glucose screening, referral to SACHS clinic, and more.

 We are a branch of Healthy Neighborhood Projects that operates in parallel with Social Action Community Health System (SACHS).
-We are supported by the Loma Linda University School of Medicine, School of Allied Health, Department of Family Medicine, and Preventive Medicine Department as well as other volunteer providers.
+We are supported by the Loma Linda University School of Medicine, School of Pharmacy, School of Allied Health, Department of Family Medicine, and Preventive Medicine Department as well as other volunteer providers.

-Join us in being a neighbor to those who need it most right across the freeway and working to make all people whole.
+Join us in being a neighbor to those who need it most and working to make all people whole.